Computer Aided Drug Design (CADD)

 CADD (Computer Aided Drug Design) methods can increase the odds of identifying compounds with desirable characteristics, speed up the hit-to-lead process and improve the chances of getting your compound past the hurdles of preclinical testing.
 Curia’s computer-aided drug discovery (CADD) services apply computational software and molecular simulation techniques to help identify novel hits or leads against selected therapeutic targets, as well as to support medicinal chemistry lead optimization programs.
 The CADD team is an active participant in drug drug discovery projects.
 CADD team members are inventors of new chemical structures by inspiration, visualization and computer evaluation of compound interactions.

-- Computational chemistry and Cheminformatics
+Computational Chemistry and Cheminformatics

-- Conformational analysis Ab initio MO Calculations
+- Conformational analysis

 - Database design and management

-- High throughput screening (HTS) library design
+- Parallel library design

-- Parallel library design HTS hit analysis
+- HTS hit analysis

 - 2D/3D Virtual screening

-- Internal databases
+- Internal databases available for virtual screening:

 - HTS library 500K compounds

-- Curia Reserve Collection: 160K compounds
+- Curia Reserve Collection (CRC): 160K compounds

-- Curia Virtual Library: >10 Million
+- Curia Virtual Library (CVL): >10 Million

-- External Sample collections (>> 10M)
+- External sample collections (>> 10M)

-- Internal databases
+- Internal databases available for virtual screening:

-- Hit-to-Lead and Lead Optimization
+Hit-to-Lead and Lead Optimization

 - De novo and generative design

-- Protein Modelling
+Protein Modelling

-- Binding site drug ability assessment Homology Modeling
+- Binding site druggability assessment

-- Molecular Dynamics Simulations
+- Molecular dynamics simulations

-- Hypothesis-building
+Hypothesis-building

-- Pharmacophore Analysis and Searching
+- Pharmacophore analysis and searching

-- QSAR/Machine learning
+- QSAR/Machine Learning (ML)

-- Structure-guided drug discovery
+Structure-guided drug discovery

-- Binding site refinement Docking/scoring
+- Binding site refinement

 - Designing target-focused compound libraries

-- ADMET and DMPK evaluations
+ADMET and DMPK evaluations

 - Profiling and filtering of chemical libraries for molecules with desired drug-like and DMPK properties